 During the summer, our sense of smell is heightened.
 Heavier winter fragrances can be overpowering when worn during the hotter months.
 So when the mercury rises, think citrus, floral, and nautical.

-For Beardbrand, Old Money, Tree Ranger, and Spiced Citrus all make great summer scents due to their floral and citrus notes.
+For Beardbrand, Old Money and Tree Ranger make great summer scents due to their green, floral and citrus notes.
 Tea Tree can also work really well if you want to feel like you’re being transported to a winter ski resort (think cool thoughts, think cool thoughts).

 THE WRAP UP

 Keep on Growing.